Analysis: Plot Analysis

-NOTE: Voltaire not only satirizes philosophy, religion, and natural disasters, but he also pokes fun at the very form of the novel itself.
-You might have noticed this given the absurd chapter titles he uses.
-Given this, we’ve tried to point out the satirical nature of Voltaire’s plot whenever possible here in the Classic Plot Analysis.
+Note: Voltaire not only satirizes philosophy, religion, and natural disasters, but he also pokes fun at the very form of the novel itself.
+You might have noticed this because of the absurd chapter titles he uses.
+Given this, we’ve tried to point out the satirical nature of Voltaire’s plot whenever possible here in the Plot Analysis.

 Candide is born and raised in the country mansion of his uncle, Baron Thunder-ten-tronckh.

 These are the circumstances at the beginning of the novel.
 Candide leads a privileged life in his aunt and uncle’s home.
-He is tutored by Dr. Pangloss, an absurdly optimistic philosopher.
-He is romantically interested in the Baron’s daughter, Cunégonde.
+He's tutored by Dr. Pangloss, an absurdly optimistic philosopher, and he's romantically interested in the Baron’s daughter, Cunégonde.

 Candide and Cunégonde are caught kissing and Candide is banished from his home.

 With no worldly experience, and armed only with the highly questionable philosophy of Dr. Pangloss, the painfully innocent Candide is unleashed penniless into the world of suffering and misfortune.
 Having previously been sheltered from the outside world, his banishment is Candide’s first challenge and the novel’s first glimmer of conflict.

 Candide is conscripted into the Bulgar Army, beginning a long series of unfortunate events.